austinmama/vsrx/vsrx-upgrade-general.md

 # General upgrade considerations
 {: #general-upgrade}

-You should be aware of the following considerations when performing vSRX upgrades:
+Before you perform a vSRX upgrade, be aware of the following considerations:
+{:shortdesc}

-*	You may experience network disruptions when upgrading your vSRX version, and should perform the upgrade during a maintenance window that supports potential network downtime.
-Failover will not be available until the upgrade completes, and can take several hours.
-For High Availability (HA) environments, your vSRX configuration settings will migrate, but you should always export your settings before an upgrade.
+*	You might experience network disruptions when upgrading your vSRX version.
+To avoid disruptions, perform the upgrade during a maintenance window that supports potential network downtime.
+Failover is not available until the upgrade completes, and can take several hours.
+For High Availability (HA) environments, your vSRX configuration settings are migrated; however, it is recommended to export your settings before the upgrade.

-*	For a Standalone environment, the previous configuration is not restored, so you should export and import your configuration.
-Refer to [Importing and exporting a vSRX configuration](/docs/vsrx?topic=vsrx-importing-exporting-vsrx-configuration) for more information.
+*	For a stand-alone environment, the previous configuration is not restored, so you should export and import your configuration.
+For more information, see [Importing and exporting a vSRX configuration](/docs/vsrx?topic=vsrx-importing-exporting-vsrx-configuration).

-*	For a successful reload on an HA vSRX, the root password for the provisioned vSRX gateway must match the root password defined in the vSRX portal.
-In addition, you must also enabled root SSH login to the vSRX Private IP.
+*	For a successful reload on a HA vSRX, the root password for the provisioned vSRX gateway must match the root password that is defined in the vSRX portal.
+In addition, you must enable root SSH login to the vSRX Private IP.

-  You defined the password in the portal when you provisioned your Gateway.
-This may not match the current Gateway password.
-If the password was changed after provisioning, then use SSH to connect to the vSRX Gateway and change the root password to match.
-The Readiness Check will fail if there is a password mismatch.
+  You defined the password in the portal when you provisioned your gateway.
+This might not match the current gateway password.
+If the password was changed after provisioning, then use SSH to connect to the vSRX gateway and change the root password to match.
+The Readiness Check fails if there is a password mismatch.
   {: important}

 *	Do not modify the vSRX configuration during an OS reload.
 The upgrade process captures a snapshot of the current vSRX cluster configuration at the beginning of the process.
-Therefore, modifying the vSRX configuration during the upgrade process may result in failures or unpredictable results.
+Therefore, modifying the vSRX configuration during the upgrade process can result in a failure, or unpredictable results.
 For example, automated software agents attempting to modify one or both vSRX nodes.
 Configurations changes can corrupt the OS reload process.
-Additionally, these configuration changes will not be preserved if a rollback is initiated.
+Additionally, these configuration changes are not preserved if a rollback is initiated.

 * Before performing an OS reload upgrade on an HA cluster, run the command `show chassis cluster status`.
-The nodes should be clustered with one node listed as the primary and the other as secondary.
-Ensure there are no `monitor failures`.
-If the cluster is not healthy prior to the upgrade, then the upgrade may fail, causing an extended traffic outage.
+The nodes should be clustered with one node that is listed as the primary and the other as secondary.
+Ensure that there are no `monitor failures`.
+If the cluster is not healthy prior to the upgrade, then the upgrade can fail, causing an extended traffic outage.

   Example of a healthy cluster: